landingbj/lagi/docs/guide_en.md

 - **Dependency conflict**：If you run into a dependency conflict, you may need to adjust your project's build path manually or use your IDE's dependency resolution feature to resolve the conflict.
 - **Note**：These steps provide a general framework, and the specific integration steps may vary depending on the complexity of the project and the version of the IDE.
 ### Option 3: Microservices docker
 Microservices Docker integration is a popular approach that allows you to package your application into a deployable container.
-You can introduce a lag[i] in Docker and integrate it into your own project.
+You can introduce a lag[i] (Landing AGI) in Docker and integrate it into your own project.
 Here are some basic steps:
-**1. Prepare lag[i] project:**
+**1. Prepare lag[i] (Landing AGI) project:**
-- Make sure lag[i] is built correctly.
+- Make sure lag[i] (Landing AGI) is built correctly.
-- Use a build tool like Maven to package lag[i] into a WAR file.
+- Use a build tool like Maven to package lag[i] (Landing AGI) into a WAR file.

 **2. Create a Dockerfile and add the following content:**
 ```text